 If you have lost a loved one and are not sure what to do then you should seek legal advice as soon as possible.
 Our solicitors can help you make a claim and help you get advice about the best way to deal with the deceased person’s affairs.

 How much compensation for medical negligence resulting in death?

 A claim for compensation for the injuries suffered by the deceased person before they died is known as a claim for general damages.

 The appropriate amount of general damages is assessed based on the length and severity of their pain and suffering, and for the things the deceased was unable to do (known as ‘loss of amenity’).
 Compensation for their death itself is considered separately.

 Because of all these factors, the amount of compensation awarded for claims regarding death due to medical negligence will vary with each individual case.
 That said, we always strive to obtain the best possible financial outcome for the family.

 We also appreciate the importance of getting answers for you and of receiving an acknowledgement of the mistakes made and the impact of your loss.

 Family members can bring a claim for their own losses arising out of the death of their loved one.
 They have a recognised legal right to seek compensation as there was a financial dependency and relationship with the deceased.

-Some family members can recover a ‘bereavement award’ which is currently set at £12,980.
+Some family members can recover a fixed amount statutory ‘bereavement award’.
 This can be recovered where it was your spouse or civil partner who has died, a cohabiting partner of at least 2 years, or if it was your child and they were under 18 at the time.
 For deaths occurring after 1st May 2020 this amount is set at £15,120.
 For families who had already lost a loved one before this date, the award is set at £12,980.